Add reserve nodes to existing deployment

 Step 6: Verify that the nodes are added

-To verify that the nodes have been added, use the ConfD job node_list.
+To verify that the nodes are added, use the ConfD job node_list.

 confd_client node_list